 schizophrenia.
 It can be stated that the damages caused neuropsychology disorders and damage in some areas, resulting clinical signs, neurological and behavioural problems and finally caused positive and negative symptoms in patients.
-With that in mind, under strict control; generalize the results, maybe somewhat limited.
+With that in mind, education, age and type of medication have not been under strict control; generalize the results, maybe somewhat limited.